BonSAI0t/b42MPCullingFix/README.md

 ### Background

-In Project Zomboid, clients automatically send requests to delete the zombies you can't see as part of the zombie count optimization system (`ZombieCountOptimiser`) which is a performance measure to cull the zombies that are far away from the player, but if there's too many zombies it also deletes the zombies right behind the player.
+In Project Zomboid, clients automatically send requests to delete the zombies you can't see as part of the zombie count optimization system (`ZombieCountOptimiser`) which is a performance measure to cull the zombies that are far away from the player, but if there's too many zombies it also deletes the zombies right behind the player

 ## What This Mod Does

 - Makes the server ignore the zombie deletion requests.
-The server will still properly consume and acknowledge the packets, preventing any network errors or desyncs.
+The server will still properly consume and acknowledge the packets, preventing any network errors or desyncs
 - No client modifications required
 - Achieved by commenting out a couple of lines within the `ZombieDeletePacket` class which are responsible for zombie deletion